-Several early cases prior to the enactment of the FAA involved litigation under the Federal Employers' Liability Act of 1908 (FELA), which provided a federal right of recovery for employees of interstate railroads if the employee worked for a "common carrier by railroad engaging in commerce between any of the several states" and the employee was "employed in such [i.e., interstate] commerce" at the time of injury.
+Several early cases prior to the enactment of the FAA involved litigation under the Federal Employer's Liability Act of 1908, which provided a federal right of recovery for employees of interstate railroads if the employee worked for a "common carrier by railroad engaging in commerce between any of the several states" and the employee was "employed in such [i.e., interstate] commerce" at the time of injury.
 35 Stat. at L. 65, chap.
 149, Comp.
 Stat.
 1913, § 8657 (emphasis added); see, e.g., Illinois Cent.
 R. Co. v.
 Behrens, 233 U.S. 473, 478 (1914).
 In other words, liability under the statute applied only when both the common carrier and the injured employee were engaged in interstate commerce.

 The Court in Behrens held that such language requires an analysis of the particular service the employee was providing at the time of the injury.
-Notwithstanding that railroads are an instrumentality of interstate commerce and that the carrier was engaged in such commerce, the Court explained, the statute did not apply to an employee who was injured while "engaged in moving several cars, all loaded with intrastate freight, from one part of the city to another."
+Notwithstanding that railroads are an instrumentality of interstate commerce and that the carrier employing the decedent was engaged in such commerce, the Court explained, the statute did not apply to an employee who was injured while "engaged in moving several cars, all loaded with intrastate freight, from one part of the city to another."
 Behrens, 233 U.S. at 478 (emphasis added).
 Rather, the Court reasoned, Congress's use of the phrase "employed in such commerce" demonstrated its intent "to confine its action to injuries occurring when the particular service in which the employee is engaged is a part of interstate commerce."
 Id. (emphasis added).
-Under that logic-which applies equally here-the "particular service" performed by drivers available on the Grubhub application-purely intrastate deliveries within a local area-is not "a part of interstate commerce" either.
+Under that logic-which applies equally here-the "particular service" performed by drivers in the Amazon Flex program-purely intrastate deliveries within a local area-is not "a part of interstate commerce" either.

-Indeed, the focus in the 1908 version of FELA on the particular activity performed by the worker-as reflected in the language "employed in such commerce"-was a direct response to the Supreme Court's decision holding unconstitutional a predecessor of that statute enacted in 1906.
+Indeed, the focus on the particular activity performed by the worker in the Federal Employer's Liability Act of 1908-as reflected in the language "employed in such commerce"-was a direct response to the Supreme Court's decision holding unconstitutional a predecessor of that statute enacted in 1906.
 See Howard v.
 Illinois Cent.
 R. Co., 207 U.S. 463, 497 (1908).
 The problem with the prior statute (under the constitutional principles applied at the time) was that the statute purported to subject to federal liability all employers who engaged in interstate commerce for injuries suffered by any of their employees, regardless of whether the employees themselves were involved in interstate activity.
 See id. at 499-502.
-Section 1 of the

-FAA's use of the term "class of workers engaged in interstate commerce" should be interpreted to reflect the Congress's recognition in 1925 of the same then-applicable constitutional problem that had led it to revise the FELA in 1908.
-That statutory phrase also underscores why plaintiffs are mistaken in analyzing the nature of the hiring company's business rather than the specific conduct of the class of workers.
+Section 1 of the FAA's use of the term "workers engaged in interstate commerce" should be interpreted to reflect the Congress's recognition in 1925 of the same then-applicable constitutional problem that had led it to revise the FELA in 1908.
+The statutory term also confirms the error of the district court's focus on the nature of the hiring company's business rather than the specific conduct of the workers.
 See Tenney Eng'g, Inc. v.
 United Elec.
 Radio & Mach.
 Workers of Am., 207 F.2d 450, 453 (3d Cir.
-1953) ("In incorporating almost exactly the same phraseology into the Arbitration Act of 1925 [as in "the Federal Employers' Liability Act of 1908,"] its draftsmen and the Congress which enacted it must have had in mind this current construction of the language which they used.").
+1953) ("In incorporating almost exactly the same phraseology into the

+Arbitration Act of 1925 [as in "the Federal Employers' Liability Act of 1908,"] its draftsmen and the Congress which enacted it must have had in mind this current construction of the language which they used.").